EAGLE-Project-FFG/promptfoo-demo/README.md

 npx promptfoo@0.122.2 validate config -c promptfooconfig.yaml
 ```

-[graph_checks.py](graph_checks.py) is the only custom code here — everything else is a
+[graph_checks.py](graph_checks.py) is the only custom code here (everything else is a
-Promptfoo built-in — and it is where a silent bug would do the most damage, because a wrong
+Promptfoo built-in) and it is where a silent bug would do the most damage, because a wrong
 F1 function still reports confident-looking numbers. [test_graph_checks.py](test_graph_checks.py)
 feeds it hand-written graphs and checks that set comparison ignores ordering, that dropping
 an edge gives 8/9 and adding one gives 10/11, that unusable output fails cleanly instead of